d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 ## Blocks with Code

 Although the Sequential class can make model construction easier, and you do not need to define the `forward` method, directly inheriting the Block class can greatly expand the flexibility of model construction.
 In particular, we will use Python's control flow within the forward method.
-While we're at it, we need to introduce another concept, that of the *constant* parameter.
+While we are at it, we need to introduce another concept, that of the *constant* parameter.
 These are parameters that are not used when invoking backprop.
 This sounds very abstract but here's what's really going on.
 Assume that we have some function

 $$f(\mathbf{x},\mathbf{w}) = 3 \cdot \mathbf{w}^\top \mathbf{x}.$$